 Mathematics - Associate in Science for Transfer

-- Completion of at least 18 units in the major with a grade of “C” or better.
+Associate Degrees for Transfer (ADTs) also require that students earn a “C” or better in all courses required for the major or area of emphasis.
 A “P” (Pass) grade is also an acceptable grade for courses in the major if the course is taken on a Pass/No Pass basis.

 Program Learning Outcomes